America Chavez: Powers and abilities

 America Chavez acquired a range of superpowers after being exposed to extra-dimensional energies through experiments conducted on her.
 She possesses superhuman attributes, such as superhuman strength, speed, durability, and has the power of flight.
 Her invulnerability allows her to be bullet-proof and also makes her flame retardant.
-America Chavez also has the power to kick open star-shaped portals in reality, allowing her and her teammates to travel through the multiverse and into other realities, including the punch dimension.
+Chavez also has the power to kick open star-shaped portals in reality, allowing her and her teammates to travel through the multiverse and into other realities, including the punch dimension.
 She is also able to use her star-shaped portals to travel through time.
 She can move beyond superhuman speed, being able to catch up to and nearly exceed the speed of light as observed by Spectrum in her light form.
-America Chavez has developed the ability to make an enemy burst into tiny star fragments with a punch.
+Chavez has developed the ability to make an enemy burst into tiny star fragments with a punch.
 In moments of extreme duress, she has been shown to project a large star that releases a powerful energy blast, capable of injuring the likes of Captain Marvel.
 Her hyper-cosmic awareness allows her to have a metaphysical insight in space and time.
 She is able to increase her physical fighting ability by harnessing her inherent power from within.
-America Chavez does not age at a normal rate due to her increased lifespan.
+Chavez does not age at a normal rate due to her increased lifespan.
 She is also a trained hand-to-hand combatant, owing to her powers and experience in street fighting.